openframeworks/ofBook/11_sound/chapter.md

 ### RMS
 One of the simplest ways to add audio-reactivity to your app is to calculate the RMS of incoming buffers of audio data.
 RMS stands for "root mean square" and is a pretty straightforward calculation that serves as a good approximation of "loudness" (much better than something like averaging the buffer or picking the maximum value).
 The "square" step of the algorithim will ensure that the output will always be a positive value.
 This means you can ignore the fact that the original audio may have had "negative" samples (since they'd sound just as loud as their positive equivalent, anyway).
 You can see RMS being calculated in the *audioInputExample*.

-    // from audioInputExample
+    // modified from audioInputExample
-    float curVol = 0.0;
+    float rms = 0.0;
 	int numCounted = 0;

 	for (int i = 0; i < bufferSize; i++){
-	    left[i] = input[i * 2] * 0.5;
+	    float leftSample = input[i * 2] * 0.5;
-	    right[i] = input[i * 2 + 1] * 0.5;
+	    float rightSample = input[i * 2 + 1] * 0.5;

-	    curVol += left[i] * left[i];
+	    rms += leftSample * leftSample;
-	    curVol += right[i] * right[i];
+	    rms += rightSample * rightSample;
-	    numCounted+=2;
+	    numCounted += 2;
 	}

-	curVol /= (float)numCounted;
+	rms /= (float)numCounted;
-	curVol = sqrt( curVol );
+	rms = sqrt(rms);
+	// rms is now calculated

-### Onset Detection
+### Onset Detection (aka Beat Detection)
-Onset detection algorithms attempt to locate moments in an audio stream where an "onset" occurs, which is usually something like an instrument playing a note or the impulse of a drum hit.
+Onset detection algorithms attempt to locate moments in an audio stream where an *onset* occurs, which is usually something like an instrument playing a note or the impulse of a drum hit.
 There are many onset detection algorithms available at various levels of complexity and accuracy, some fine-tuned for speech as opposed to music, some working in the frequency domain instead of the time domain, some made for offline processing as opposed to realtime, etc.

 A simple realtime onset detection algorithm can be built on top of the RMS calculation above.

-*[ naive RMS threshold-based code sample here ]*  **[mh: would a more advanced version (i.e. one that could handle multiple concurrent instruments) of this be to apply RMS to individual bands of FFT? if so, maybe point that out.  if not, point out other algorithms or places to look for algorithms for onset detection.  it seems like an important thing for anyone attempting live audiovisual stuff.]**
+    class class ofApp : public ofBaseApp {
+        ...
+        float threshold;
+        float minimumThreshold;
+        float decayRate;
+    }

+    void ofApp::setup() {
+        ...
+        decayRate = 0.05;
+        minimumThreshold = 0.1;
+        threshold = minimumThreshold;
+    }

+    void ofApp::audioIn(float * input, int bufferSize, int nChannels) {
+        ...
+        threshold = ofLerp(threshold, minimumThreshold, decayRate);

+        if(rms > threshold) {
+            // onset detected!
+            threshold = rms;
+        }
+	}

+This will probably work fine on an isolated drum track, sparse music or for something like detecting whether or not someone's speaking into a microphone.
+However, in practice you'll likely find that this won't really cut it for reliable audio visualization or more intricate audio work.

+You could of course grab an external onset detection algorithm (there's quite a few addons available for it), but if you'd like to experiment, try incorporating the FFT into your algorithm.
+For instance, try swapping the RMS for the average amplitude of a range of FFT bins.

 ### FFT
 Running an FFT on your input audio will give you back a buffer of values representing the input's frequency content.
 A straight up FFT *won't* tell you which notes are present in a piece of music, but you will be able to use the data to take the input's sonic "texture" into account.
 For instance, the FFT data will let you know how much "bass" / "mid" / "treble" there is in the input at a pretty fine granularity (a typical FFT used for realtime audio-reactive work will give you something like 512 to 4096 individual frequency bins to play with).  **[mh: are there some standards for frequency range that defines bass vs mid vs treble?  might be useful to include.]**